AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ## Rollenbasierte Zugriffssteuerung (RBAC)

-Für Unternehmen, die [!UICONTROL Role-Based Access Controls] ([!UICONTROL RBAC]) verwenden, müssen Sie berechtigt sein, Segmente zu erstellen und zu bearbeiten, um empfohlene Eigenschaften anzuzeigen.
-Und die empfohlenen Eigenschaften sind nur diejenigen aus Datenquellen, auf die Sie Zugriff [!UICONTROL RBAC]haben.
-Hier finden Sie weitere Informationen [!UICONTROL RBAC] zu den Steuerelementen [](../administration/administration-overview.md).
+For companies using [!UICONTROL Role-Based Access Controls] ([!UICONTROL RBAC]), you need to have permission to create and edit segments in order to see recommended traits.
+And, the recommended traits you see are only the ones from data sources that you have access to via [!UICONTROL RBAC].
+Read more about [!UICONTROL RBAC] controls [here](../administration/administration-overview.md).

 ## Einschränkungen

 * Derzeit zeigt Audience Manager keine Ordnereigenschaften als empfohlene Eigenschaften an.
-Weitere Informationen zu Ordnereigenschaften [](../traits/manage-folder-traits.md)finden Sie hier.
+Read more about folder traits [here](../traits/manage-folder-traits.md).
-* Bei der Anzeige von Eigenschaften-Empfehlungen berücksichtigt Audience Manager [!DNL Boolean] keine Operatoren ([!DNL AND][!DNL OR], [!DNL NOT]) in Segmentregeln.
+* When displaying Trait Recommendations, Audience Manager does not take into account [!DNL Boolean] operators ([!DNL AND], [!DNL OR], [!DNL NOT]) in segment rules.